Saswankar1/Blockchain/README.md

 ### 1. Notes

 The `notes` folder contains my notes from my early days as a blockchain developer.
 These notes document my learning process, concepts, and important insights that I gained along the way.
-Feel free to explore them if you're interested in understanding my growth and progress in the blockchain field.
+Feel free to explore them and edit them,if you're interested in understanding my growth and progress in the blockchain field.

 ### 2. Solidity